learnk8s/knote-js/03_scaling.md

 However, there's a gotcha.

-Not all application can be scaled out of the box.
+Not all applications can be scaled out of the box.

 If your application is holding any data in memory or on disk, you might not be able to scale it unless it's refactored to be stateless.